 - Strokes (i.e. cerebellar infarcts)

 - Sudden hearing loss from trauma or medication

 - May help with “idiopathic” facial paralysis and old dog vestibular disease!

-- There are reports anecdotally in humans and animals that it may help those patients with “no deep pain”, speed recovery after spinal surgery or help in those instances where surgery is not an option!
+- There are reports anecdotally in humans and animals that it may help those patients with “no deep pain”, help speed recovery after spinal surgery, or help in those instances where surgery is not an option!